notion-enhancer/notion-enhancer.github.io/getting-started/installation.md

 sudo pacman -S notion-app
 ```

-Otherwise, you can download the `.rpm` and install it manually:
+Otherwise, you can download the `.pacman` and install it manually:

 - x86_64 build (vanilla): [`.pacman`](//todo)
 - x86_64 build (enhanced): [`.pacman`](//todo)